cerebis/bin3C/README.md

 - Python 2.7
 - Pip or Pipenv for dependency resolution
 - Git if you wish to clone from our repository: https://github.com/cerebis/bin3C
+- GCC is required by some modules within the dependency hierarchy (llvmlite)

 ### Obtaining bin3C